 Follow the procedures described below to access the BackupEDGE MAP System Files Menu and perform a manual backup of the PressureMAP system using one of the configured backup resources available.
-Procedures are also provided for creating a Linux Migration Backup.
+Once again the Linux Migration Backup function does not pertain to PressureMAP Version 28, although some of the PressureMAP Version 27 menu structure remains.

-Please note that procedures are not provided in this documentation for all of the possible backup Linux migration resources that can be used with the BackupEDGE application.
+Please note that procedures are not provided in this documentation for all of the possible backup resources that can be used with the BackupEDGE application.
 Two of the more commonly used system backup resources, DVD and remote computer backup via file transport protocol (ftp), are explained below for reference.
-These are followed by an explanation of how to create a Linux Migration Backup on DVD media.